Code Enforcement Officers

 Serving on the Committee is not a paid position and there is no compensation for serving on the Committee.

-TDLR will assume all activities relating to the Code Enforcement Officers program - including licenses and renewals, customer service and enforcement - on November 1, 2017.
+The Texas Department of Licensing and Regulation (TDLR) assumed all activities relating to the Code Enforcement Officers program including licenses and renewals, customer service and enforcement on November 1, 2017.

 4. What is going to happen with open complaints and cases?